Win-C/100-days-of-code/log.md

 **Thoughts**:  Continue to be amazed by the power of Node.js and the ability to read and write files.
 Need to look into ability to write content from multiple sources into a single file.
 Likely will need to learn the callback API to use the createWriteStream method.

 **Link(s) to work**: Node file system module (https://github.com/Win-C/node-intro)

+### Day 8: Thursday, April 8, 2021

+**Today's Progress**: Continued to work in Node.js, refreshing knowledge of the environment including Node's interactive REPL.
+Built program that can randomly generate text based on passed in content.

+**Thoughts**:  Really enjoying building in Node.js and looking forward to follow-on features / build of this program.
+Will also follow up with tests and maybe a frontend.

+**Link(s) to work**: Markov chain text generator (https://github.com/Win-C/markov-machine)